apoishi/trybe-playground-functions/README.md

 ## About the project

 This repository contains the playground functions project developed while studying at Trybe.
-This project consists of several functions that were created using Javascript.
+This project consists of several functions that were created using JavaScript.

 ## Skills